 pandoc-citeproc for this to work and b) this is a very generic transformation.
 If you have custom commands or citation styles in your document, these elements will not be correct in the output.
 So if you already know you’ll have to hand in a document as

 .docx, just don’t do anything complicated.
-The citation might not come out the way you’ll need it but for a normal length paper, this doesn’t take more than 10 minutes to correct (and you’d have to check your citations before handing it in anyway – at least I assume you, as a good scientist, hopefully, always do that…).
-Use search and replace wisely.
+The citation might not come out the way you’ll need it but for a normal length paper, this doesn’t take more than 10 minutes to correct (and you’d have to check your citations before handing it in anyway – at least I assume you, as a good scholar, hopefully, always do that…).
+Use (regex) search and replace wisely.
 If you need to hand in author-year style, the big changes to be made are going to be only in the bibliography anyway.